-An important component of growth used in age-structured statistical catch-at-length models is the variation of length-at-age.
-Age-length information contains information about variation of length-at-age in addition to information about mean length at age.
+An important component of growth used in age-structured statistical catch-at-length models is the variation in length at age.
+Age-length information contains information about variation of length at age, in addition to information about mean length at age.
 Unfortunately, as in the case of the data collected Wild (1986), sampling is usually aimed at getting fish of a range of lengths.
-Therefore, variation in length at a particular age from this sample is not a good representation of the variation of length at age.
+Therefore, this sample may represent the population in variation of age at length, but not variation of length at age.
 However, by applying conditional probability the appropriate likelihood can be developed.

-The model used in this assessment was changed so that variation in length at age could be estimated from the data.
+This assessment used the approach first employed in 2005 (Hoyle and Maunder 2006) to estimate variation in length at age from the data.
 Both the sampling scheme and the fisheries and time periods in which data were collected were taken into account.
 The mean lengths of older yellowfin were assumed to be close to those indicated by the growth curve of Wild (1986).